orioncommunity/proposals/OP-1.md

 6. The ORiON DAO shall ensure that all decisions, rules, policies, projects will not violate the Mission or Constitution.

 # Vote
-Voting YES ratifies the Mission, Goals, and Constitution.
+Voting FOR ratifies the Mission, Goals, and Constitution.

-Voting NO does not ratify the Mission, Goals, and Constitution.
+Voting AGAINST does not ratify the Mission, Goals, and Constitution.

-With a majority YES vote, the community will see the Mission, Goals, and Constitution as ratified.
+With a majority FOR vote, the community will see the Mission, Goals, and Constitution as ratified.